jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

     fmap f g = f . g
 ```
 And indeed, we see that we can simply use composition.
-- Yoneda's lemma says that for any other functor `F`, we can produce a natural transformation from the hom-functor for `a` (i.e.\ polymorphic function) by looking at elements of `F a`.
+- Yoneda's lemma says that for any other functor `F`, we can produce a natural transformation (i.e.\ polymorphic function in a type `b`) from the hom-functor for a fixed `a` by looking at elements of `F a`.

 Next we look at a simple example.